Welcome to today's edition of the Rush 24-7 podcast.

 Look at that woman.

-And then I heard what she said, and sad and ugly.
+And then I heard what she said.

-Ugly, ugly and sad.
+Ugly, ugly, and sad.

 She is ugly, ugly.

-And I when I see some pretty, my husband and I are together, he he of course will see her first, probably, but if I see somebody, I'll say that that woman is gorgeous.
+And when I see somebody pretty, my husband and I are together, he, of course, will see her first, probably.

 So not all women are sending daggers to pretty women.